nirav-chavda/HomeStreamer/README.md

     - WINDOWS: run.bat
     - UNIX   : sh run.sh

-- Application will ask to choose the IP Address to host server before starting the actual server.
+- Application will ask to choose the IP Address to host the server before starting the actual server.